Dinduks/vim-java-get-set/README.md

 plugin.
 It is *pathogen-friendly*.

-I do not own any right to this plugin.
+I do not own any right to the plugin itself, but only to the commits starting the third one.